Classification of simple Lie superalgebras in characteristic $2$: Several versions of restrictedness in characteristic 2

 Clearly, $\evv$ is linear in the second argument in the usual sense, and it is $\Zee$-linear, i.e., additive, in the first argument in the sense that

 here the $c_i$ are considered as elements of $\Zee$ or $\Ree$ in the left-hand side and as elements of $\Kee$ in the right-hand side.
 The other way round, if a function $f:R\to\Kee$ is such that

 then

-To prove \eqref{why}, it suffices to choose $h$ so that the condition $\evv(\alpha_j,h)=f(\gamma_j)$ is satisfied for any simple positive roots $\alpha_j$.
+To prove the claim \eqref{why}, it suffices to choose $h$ so that the condition $\evv(\alpha_j,h)=f(\gamma_j)$ is satisfied for any simple positive root $\alpha_j$.
 Such an $h$ exists because the roots $\alpha_j$ are linearly independent.
-Because any root can be represented as an integral linear combination of simple (positive) roots and due to \eqref{lin-fun}, this condition is satisfied for any root.
-This demonstrates validity of the statement of line 3 of \eqref{p-str}.
+Because any root can be represented as an integral linear combination of simple (positive) roots and due to the condition \eqref{lin-fun}, this condition is satisfied for any root.
+This demonstrates validity of the statement of line 3 in \eqref{p-str}.

 Note that the derived Lie superalgebra $\fg^{(1)}(A)$ may fail to have property \eqref{why}.

 2) Note that for any integers $c_1,\dots,c_k$ and any roots $\gamma_1,\dots,\gamma_k$ such that $\gamma=\mathop{\sum}\limits_{1\leq i\leq k} c_i\gamma_i$ is a root, the eigenvalue of $(\ad_h)^p$ on $\fg_\gamma$ is equal to